-The specific steps necessary to perform the bill impact study, after revenue neutral rates have been developed, are as follows:
+The specific steps necessary to perform the utility bill impact study, after revenue neutral rates have been developed, are as follows:

-Calculate Customer Structural Bill Impacts
+Calculate Customer Bill Impacts

-The customer structural bill impacts can be described as the effect on electric bills without any change in customer behavior, assuming T&D revenue neutrality from the utilities' perspective.
+The customer bill impacts can be described as the effect on electric bills without any change in customer behavior, assuming T&D revenue neutrality from the utilities' perspective.
 This analysis is a straightforward exercise, similar to what is done in a rate case where the utility estimates, by class of customer, the effect of a particular set of rates, usually without any assumptions about change in customer behavior (e.g., price elasticity).
-The rate change needs to produce the allowed T&D revenue requirement based upon bill frequency data.
-Using the interval data available for the utility's load research sample, customer structural bill impacts (assuming no behavioral changes or technology adoption) should be determined for each customer in the sample.
+The rate change must produce the allowed class specific T&D revenue requirement based on forecasted billing determinants.
+Using the interval data available for the utility's load research sample, customer bill impacts (assuming no behavioral changes or technology adoption) should be determined for each customer in the sample.
 Results should be extrapolated to the class population.